LucasDachman/greenhouse/README.md

 ## Wiring

 The circuit features a 5V power supply which directly powers the Arduino, the sensors, and the actuators.
 The Arduino controls 4 low-side MOSFETs to switch the pumps, fan, and mister on and off.
 The SHT3X sensor is connected to the Arduino via I2C.
 The soil moisture sensors are powered conditionally via a high-side MOSFET, which is controlled by the Arduino.
-Additionally, a push button is included to manually send data to AWS IoT core.
+Additionally, a push button is included for manual actions.

 ![Wiring Diagram](./doc/assets/schematic.png)